highfidelity/hifi-docs-grav-content/03.learn-with-us/09.create-a-tablet-app/docs.md

 You can design UI elements in the Tablet UI framework, like how you do when designing a web application.
 You can write this in HTML, CSS or JavaScript.

+>>>> Do not use BOM characters in your HTML file or it will not parse correctly.

 You want to keep in mind that the tablet screen dimensions are **480 x 720**, and this factors in for buttons sizes for small screens, text readability etc.

 To help you get started, we’ve put together a [quick start template](https://hifi-content.s3.amazonaws.com/faye/tablet-sample-app/quick_start_template.html) that you can reuse.
 It contains the same layout, styling and font as the main menu screen.
 It also has a “sticky” header bar for your app title.
 You can also choose to make your own UI.